EXPERT INSIGHTS

 Another highly-recognizable brand, Starbucks fans make their presence known online and during pumpkin spice latte season, the latter being much more than just a sweet little example.

 The incredible success of the pumpkin spice latte and its ability to play into many people’s favorite time of year inspired Starbucks to create its own Facebook page that celebrates fall all year long, Called “Leaf Rakers Society,” the group has more than 43,000 members who connect with each other over their shared love of Starbucks and the fall season.
-In addition to these types of social media groups, Starbucks has also built a thriving brand community based on its mobile app, which gives users points based on their orders to unlock special deals.
+In addition to these types of social media groups, Starbucks has also built a thriving brand community based on its mobile app, which gives users points based on their orders to unlock special deals, rewarding loyal customers.

 3. Harley-Davidson